Ben Franklin wrote, “… in this world nothing can be said to be certain, except death and taxes.”

 However, no matter how much money you make, you can contribute to a traditional IRA and then roll the funds into a Roth IRA.
 This will force you to pay taxes on the amount you’re putting into the Roth IRA.

-In other words, if you’re in a lower tax bracket due to lower-than-usual income in 2021 — or if you’re further away from the next-highest tax bracket — it may be the perfect time to make a Roth conversion.
+In other words, if you’re in a lower tax bracket due to lower-than-usual income — or if you’re further away from the next-highest tax bracket — it may be the perfect time to make a Roth conversion.

 8. Take All Required Minimum Distributions